mramshaw/nomad-on-kubernetes/docs/09-nomad-jobs.md

 XXXX/XX/XX XX:XX:XX current token value: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
 ```

-The `token-printer` Job is set to run continuously and will automatically reload the Vault token from disk after receiving a `NOHUP` single from the local Nomad agent.
+The `token-printer` Job is set to run continuously and will automatically reload the Vault token from disk after receiving a `NOHUP` signal from the local Nomad agent.

 Stop and purge the `token-printer` Job: